The Wi-Fi in your home should be fast and seamless, so you can enjoy everything the internet has to offer. That’s why we designed Google Wifi.

 Can I use Google Wifi as an extender?

 Are Google Wifi points wireless?
 Do I need an Ethernet cable?

-Yep!
-OnHub* and Google Wifi points can work together to create a mesh network.
+OnHub and Google Wifi points can work together to create a mesh network.
 If you already have an OnHub, you can add a Wifi point to expand coverage to new parts of your home.
-It’ll use the same Google Wifi app and have all the same new features.
+To use together, you’ll need to use the same app that your OnHub was set up in.